Sophronius I of Constantinople: Life

-Almost nothing is known about the life and the patriarchate of Sophronius.
-It is known an act with his name dated August 1464 which certified a cross belonged to Emperor David of Trebizond: the document is probably a forgery, but it confirms us that Sophronius was actually the patriarch.
-According to Blanchet, who places the reign of Sophronius after Joasaph's, he was Metropolitan of Heraclea before being elected patriarch.
+Almost nothing is known about the life and the patriarchate of Sophronius I. It is known an act with his name dated August 1464 which certified a cross belonged to Emperor David of Trebizond, the document is probably a forgery, but it confirms us that Sophronius I was actually the patriarch.
+According to Blanchet, who places the reign of Sophronius after Joasaph I's, he was Metropolitan of Heraclea before being elected patriarch.

-One primary source designates Sophronius with the name Syropoulos.
+One primary source designates Sophronius I with the name Syropoulos.
 Thus it was conjectured, but not proven, that Sophronius was indeed Sylvester Syropoulos, the Orthodox cleric who participated at the Council of Florence and who wrote a chronicle of it.
 Sylvester Syropoulos belonged to the faction which was in favor of the East-West Union of Churches, and he signed the documents of the council.
 This fact works against the possible identification of Sophronius with Sylvester Syropoulos; if however he is indeed the same person, it could justify the virtual damnatio memoriae displayed in the primary sources against him.

 Disputed chronology

 The chronology of the reign of Sophronius I is disputed among scholars.
-Recent scholarship, such as Kiminas (2009), Podskalsky (1988), Laurent (1968) and Runciman (1985), places the reign of Sophronius I after Joasaph I, dating it between June 1463 and August 1464.
+Recent scholarship, such as Kiminas (2009), Podskalsky (1988), Laurent (1968) and Runciman (1985), places the reign of Sophronius I after Joasaph I of Constantinople, dating it between June 1463 and August 1464.

-Other scholars, following Bishop Gemanos of Sardeis (1933–38) and Grumel (1958), as well as the official website of the Ecumenical Patriarchate, propose that Sophronius I reigned before Joasaph I, however the dates they provide differ only by a few months from the ones mentioned above due to a different suggested length of the second term of Gennadius Scholarius.
-Blanchet (2001) places Sophronius' reign from 1 April 1462 to summer 1464, directly after Isidore II and immediately before Joasaph.
+Other scholars, following Bishop Gemanos of Sardeis (1933–1938) and Grumel (1958), as well as the official website of the Ecumenical Patriarchate, propose that Sophronius I reigned before Joasaph I of Constantinople, however the dates they provide differ only by a few months from the ones mentioned above due to a different suggested length of the second term of Gennadius II of Constantinople.
+Blanchet (2001) places Sophronius I's reign from 1 April 1462 to summer 1464, directly after Isidore II of Constantinople and immediately before Joasaph I.

-Furthermore, there is no consensus among scholars on the length and chronology of the second and third terms of Gennadius Scholarius, which supposedly alternated the patriarchates of Joasaph and Sophronius.
-For a comparison of the main scholar suggestions, see the List of Patriarchs of Constantinople.
+Furthermore, there is no consensus among scholars on the length and chronology of the second and third terms of Gennadius II, which supposedly alternated the patriarchates of Joasaph I and Sophronius I. For a comparison of the main scholar suggestions, see the List of Patriarchs of Constantinople.